smallrye/smallrye-reactive-messaging/documentation/src/main/docs/camel/camel.md

 APIs or basically [anything under the sun](https://camel.apache.org/components/latest/).

+!!!important
+    Smallrye Reactive Messaging 4.x moved from `javax` to `jakarta` APIs therefore only supports Camel 4 releases.
+    Similarly, this connector drops the Java 11 support as this is the case for Camel 4.

 ## Introduction

 Camel is not a messaging broker.
 But, it allows your Reactive Messaging